Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 ### Create POS offer

-To create an offer for the POS system in your retail store, configure the *Create offer from PIM product* action in the respective branch as follows:
+To create an offer for the POS system in your retail store, configure the *Create offer from PIM product* action in the corresponding workflow branch as follows:

 #### Settings